na-na-hi/renget/archive/firehawk52.md

 > ## Changelog
 _Please note: Only the last 5 changelogs are shown_

+==**2024-01-16, 10:00 UTC**==

+- Checked all Qobuz tokens (Looking for Belgium, Chile, Colombia, and Italy)
+- Added 2 new Qobuz tokens: Brazil
+- Replaced 13 expired Qobuz tokens with new

+- Checked all Deezer ARLs (Looking for Brazil, Canada, Croatia, and Paraguay + more)
+- Added 11 new Deezer ARLs (New country: Brazil, Ecuador, Ivory Coast, Singapore, South Africa, and Zimbabwe)

+- Added Napster-downloader to list of Telegram bots.
+Thanks to TheKVT

+- Milestones since last full update on the 11th December 2023:

+**473,000 (+63,000 visits)** visits to the site **1,277 (+100 members)** members in chat
+**1,466 (+215 subscribers)** subscribers in update channel

 ==**2023-12-11, 18:37 UTC**==

 - Checked all Qobuz tokens